 An embroidery company called HEARTS applied for tree planting.

-They told us that they found the Kaki Tree Project on the Internet.
-They asked us whether we were interested in developing collaborative products, and we met and directly discussed with Tiago Viera, CEO and Patricia Costa, the person in charge, who came to Japan from Portugal to take part in an exhibition held at Tokyo Big Sight.
+They found out about our project on the Internet.
+They asked us whether we were interested in developing collaborative products, and we met and directly discussed with Tiago Viera, CEO and Patricia Costa, who came to Japan from Portugal to take part in an exhibition held at Tokyo Big Sight.

 Later, among the kaki tree drawings made by children who participated in the tree-planting ceremonies and workshops, three of them were chosen for “The Child Artist” brand and twill products (scarves) have been made.
 They are available on their website.